Member Login

 Career Highlights

-Daniel, along with his NYAC teammate Rudy Winkler, has established himself as one of the two best hammer throwers in the US since claiming his first podium finish at the National Championships in 2019.
-Since then, he has made two Olympic team and has claimed national titles in 2022 and 2024, in addition to setting a world record in the indoor weight throw in 2024.
+Since claiming his first US title in 2019, Haugh has established himself as one of the two best hammer throwers in the US, the other being his NYAC teammate, Rudy Winkler.
+He has made two Olympic teams and added US titles in 2022 and 2024.
+In 2024, he set a world record in the indoor weight throw.

 Salif Mane